gau7049/gau7049/README.md

 ### :man_technologist: About Me :

-I am a Frontend Developer 🌟 from India.
+I am a Full Stack Developer 🌟 from India.
 - :telescope: I’m working as a Reactjs Developer and contributing to frontend for building web pages.

 - :seedling: Good in Problem Solving.